hamdikh/hamdikh/README.md

 - 🤔 I’m looking for help with ...
 -->

-<h1 align="center">Hi 👋, I'm Hamdi KHELIL</h1>

-Here are some ideas to get you started:

 - 🔭 I’m currently working on AKS/EKS/Kubernetes/Openshift
 - 🌱 I’m currently learning to extend Kubernetes with custom made operators
 - 💬 Ask me about Kubernetes